natashagit/Bangladesh_storm_dashboard_complete/README.md

-# Mosam: Bangladesh Storm Risk Dashboard
+# Mosam: Monitoring and Observation for Storm Assessment and Mobilization (Bangladesh)

 A comprehensive web-based dashboard for assessing storm risk to health and education facilities in Bangladesh at the sub-district level.